minprog/cs50x-1718-1819/problems/cash/cash.md

 	(etc...)
 	print number of coins used

+Study this pseudocode; discuss the details.
+Do you understand every part?
+Do you have a notion of how it would be translated into C?

 ### 2. Basic implementation

 To get started implementing this algorithm, create a file called `cash.c` and insert a standard `main` function.
 Atop that `main` insert the following variables: